tarahmarie/gfcrc/gf_definition.md

+# How to recognize a good faith cybersecurity researcher as opposed to a computer criminal

-# A good faith vulnerability researcher is someone who:
+## A good faith vulnerability researcher is someone who:

 1. Examines application and system vulnerabilities, conducts research on emerging threats and vulnerabilities, provides mitigation recommendations, and reports their findings to a vulnerability owner or to the public